 I have one of these formula sheets at my disposal, and I am going to share it with you now.

 NOTE: Right click on the image below and choose “Open in a new tab.”

 Okay, we’re getting to the recipe.
 But first, to address some possible issues before they come up:

-While it’s not hard to make pate de fruits, it’s not really easy, either.
+While it’s not hard to make these little candies, it’s not really easy, either.

 Or rather, it’s a fussy process.